 Driving 101: What To Do When You See a Funeral Procession

-- Don’t honk at the funeral.
+- Don’t honk your horn.

 - Don’t try to pass a funeral on the right side when on the highway unless they are in the far left lane.

 The thing is, you technically don’t have to pull over for a funeral procession in most states.
 But it costs you zero dollars to be a decent human being and drive with some decency when you see one.